Diploma in Accounting and Financial Management

 Year 2

 The module aims to help you develop a critical understanding of the nature, behaviour, and outcomes associated with the social, economic, political, and legal systems that govern the modern corporation.
 It enhances the understanding of the key roles and relationships through which corporate governance is realised and examines similarities and differences across national corporate governance systems.
 Also, you will learn to recognise the key pressures for reform in national corporate governance systems.
-Additionally, through this module, you will have the opportunity to appreciate some of the ethical issues which arise in relation to corporate activity.
+Additionally, through this module, you will have the opportunity to appreciate some of the ethical issues which arise about corporate activity.

 Assessment